samwycherley/ThresholdStability.jl/docs/src/stability.md

 ## SCJSR
 This package contains two methods to compute upper bounds on the SCJSR, one solving a semidefinite program (SDP) directly and another solving a sum of squares (SOS) program.
+The `rjsr` function is a more convenient way of implementing `sosbound_γ`

 ```@docs
 sosbound_γ
 sosbound_gamma
 sdpbound_γ
 sdpbound_gamma
+rjsr
 ```

 Since each ``\mathscr{X}_i`` is a convex polyhedron described by two matrices, `E_i` and